cn0047/stash/ed/mysql/replication.md

 * Synchronous replication which is a characteristic of MySQL Cluster.
-When a master commits a transaction, all slaves also will have committed the transaction before the master returns to the session that performed the transaction.
+When a master commits a transaction, all slaves also will have committed the transaction before the master returns to the session that performed the transaction (data loss is prevented by verifying replication after each data operation).

 * Semisynchronous replication (is implemented using plugins).
 The master waits only until at least one slave has received and logged the events.